 assault is common.

-keep quiet.
-They worry what others will think of them, and that talking about
+veterans keep quiet.
+They worry what others will think of them, and that

-the assault will hurt their military careers.
-But the VA can help.
+talking about the assault will hurt their military careers.
+But the VA can

-also have an MST coordinator.
-This person can discuss treatment with you and
+Vet Centers also have an MST coordinator.
+This person can discuss treatment

-help you find the services that best fit your needs.
-Many VA and Vet Centers
+with you and help you find the services that best fit your needs.
+Many VA and

-used to treat MST.
-Your doctor also may prescribe medicines that help with
+often is used to treat MST.
+Your doctor also may prescribe medicines that help

-symptoms.
-Treatment can help you cope with trauma and regain confidence and
+with symptoms.
+Treatment can help you cope with trauma and regain confidence

 CitationsVeterans Health Administration (2004).
 Veterans Health Initiative: Military Sexual Trauma.
 Available